masolimano/maneage/README-hacking.md

      code even more readable throughout the whole project.

-   - *Fast access to temporary files*: Most Unix-like operating systems will give you a special shared-memory device (directory) called `/dev/shm`.
-This directory is actually in your RAM, not in your persistance storage like the HDD or SSD.
-Reading and writing from/to the RAM is much faster than persistant storage, so if you have enough ram available, it can be very beneficial for large temporary files.
-You can make random file names in `/dev/shm` (that don't exist at the time they are created) with the `mktemp` command and use text files as targets to keep the temporary name (as described in the item above under "Large files") for later deletion.
-For example this fully working Makefile (which you can actually put in a `Makefile` and run if you have an `input.fits` in the same directory).
+   - *Fast access to temporary files*: Most Unix-like operating systems will give you a special shared-memory device (directory): on systems using the GNU C Library (all GNU/Linux system), it is `/dev/shm`.
+The contents of this directory are actually in your RAM, not in your persistance storage like the HDD or SSD.
+Reading and writing from/to the RAM is much faster than persistant storage, so if you have enough RAM available, it can be very beneficial for large temporary files to be put there.
+You can use the `mktemp` program to give the temporary files a randomly-set name, and use text files as targets to keep that name (as described in the item above under "Large files") for later deletion.
+For example, see the minimal working example Makefile below (which you can actually put in a `Makefile` and run if you have an `input.fits` in the same directory, and Gnuastro is installed).
         ```
         .ONESHELL:
         .SHELLFLAGS = -ec